kalebdf/is-coffee/README.md

-# is-coffee
+# Is It A Coffee?

-Is it a coffee or not?
+A simple library to test whether a given input string is a coffee or not